Premier Health Miami Valley Hospital South: History

 In November 2008, the first inpatient beds were added following demand for recovery services from the emergency department, including several observation beds and 10 short-stay beds, at which point the facility was renamed Miami Valley Hospital South.
 These expansions were completed in June 2009.
 In late 2010, the hospital added a 215,000 sqft, five story patient wing to the facility, initially planned to cost $64,200,000.
 A $20,000,000 comprehensive cancer care center was also added along with an office building for physicians.
 Ultimately this expansion was completed at a cost of $51,000,000, which brought the hospital size to 579,000 sqft.
 The new patient wing opened in March 2012.
 This new wing included a 24-bed general surgery floor, a 24-bed orthopedic surgery floor, and a 12-bed maternity ward completed in August 2012, for a total of 60 beds.
 At the end of this expansion, the number of staff grew to 478 full- and part-time employees.
 The hospital saw admittance to its emergency department grow from 19,500 in 2007 to 2008 to 32,000 in 2012.
 From August 2012 to February 2013 the number of babies born in the maternity ward was 550.

 The facility features architecture intended to evoke a sense of calm.
 It was constructed with a central courtyard and a number of windows overlooking it, as well as nature-related artwork and architecture.
 There are also separate hallways for staff and visitors in order to make the interior appear less crowded.
 The hospital also features a substantial amount of parking and a shuttle service to the entrance.
-Miami Valley Hospital South was constructed with future expansion in mind.
-Two of the five floors in the patient wing are empty and can be filled adding 24 beds each.
-A third hallway can be added to the wing which will add 60 beds, and the maternity ward can also be expanded with a second floor to add 12 beds, which means the facility could be expanded to 180 beds.
+Miami Valley Hospital South was constructed with future expansion in mind, including empty floors to provide up to 48 beds, provision for a third 60-bed hallway, and a second-floor expansion plan for the maternity ward to add 12 beds.
+In 2018, a cardiac catheterization lab, twenty beds, and six new operating rooms were added as part of a $60 million expansion project.